Marcus Gilchrist: Regular season

+Playoffs

 Personal life

 Gilchrist had toughness and discipline instilled at home at an early age from his father, Ronny, a retired United States Marine.
 Ronny played sports and boxed in the service.
 He had Marcus doing push-ups and sit-ups at an early age, 200 a day when he started playing youth sports, and more as he got older.
-Marcus’ mother, LaJeune, was also the daughter of a coach.
+Marcus' mother, LaJeune, was also the daughter of a coach.